 All that’s needed is a community solar project near you feeding clean, renewable energy to the utility grid that serves your home or business.
 Plus, you’ll need an available spot to participate.
-(Each project offers limited spots – and they go fast because people who participate save on their monthly energy costs.
+(Each project offers limited spots – and they go fast because people who participate save on their energy costs.
 If there’s not a spot available, you may be able to join a waitlist.)

 Learn more about how community solar works.

 Still have questions about exactly how community solar works?
 Let’s get you answers.

 Since there are so few requirements with community solar, life’s many changes aren’t a problem.
 With rooftop solar, if you need to move, you may end up leaving your home long before you recoup your investment in solar panels.
 But what happens with community solar?

 - If you’re moving, just contact us.
 You may still be eligible for the same (or a different) community solar project.
 We’ll help you make any needed changes.